Oerip Soemohardjo: Early life

-Oerip Soemohardjo was born Moehammad Sidik ("Little Muhammad") in his family's home in Sindurjan, Purworejo, Dutch East Indies (a colony of the Netherlands), on 22 February 1893.
+Oerip Soemohardjo was born Moehammad Sidik ("Little Muhammad") in his family's home in Purworejo, Dutch East Indies, on 22 February 1893.
 He was the first son born to Soemohardjo, a headmaster and son of a local Muslim leader, and his wife, (Note: Her name is not recorded.) the daughter of Raden Tumenggung Widjojokoesoemo, the regent of Trenggalek; the family later had two more sons, Iskandar and Soekirno, as well as three daughters.
 The boys were raised partly by servants, and at a young age Sidik began showing leadership qualities, commanding groups of neighbourhood children in fishing and games of football.
 The brothers attended the school for Javanese headed by their father, and as a result received special treatment; this led to them becoming complacent and frequently misbehaving.

 In his second year of school, Sidik fell from a candlenut tree and lost consciousness.
 After he awoke, his mother sent a letter to Widjojokoesoemo, who decided that Sidik's name was the cause of his misbehaviour.
 (Note: The Javanese traditionally believed that a name that showed too high expectations could have negative effects on a child, generally making the child constantly ill.
 Brigadier General Slamet Rijadi had his name changed for the same reason when he was young.)
 In reply, Widjojokoesoemo wrote that Sidik should be renamed Oerip, which means "alive".
 When he recovered fully, his family decided that the newly renamed Oerip – who continued to misbehave – should study at the local Dutch School for Girls (Europese Lagere Meisjesschool); the schools for boys were full and they hoped that the girls' school would improve Oerip's skill in Dutch, the language of the regime, as well as his temperament.
 After a year in the girls' school, in which Oerip became calmer, he was sent to a Dutch-run school for boys.
 However, his academic results continued to be poor.
 Beginning in his final year of elementary school, he often visited his friend's father, an ex-soldier who had served in Aceh for twenty years, to listen to the old man's stories, which inspired Oerip to join the Royal Netherlands East Indies Army (Koninklijk Nederlands Indisch Leger, or KNIL).